French High School

 French High School was a public high school in Jefferson County, Texas in operation from 1913 to 1986.
-At the time of closure it was operated by the Beaumont Independent School District, though it was initially operated by the French Independent School District.
+At the time of closure, it was operated by the Beaumont Independent School District, though it was initially operated by the French Independent School District.
+The school board voted to consolidate French High with Beaumont Charlton-Pollard High School into Central High School in 1986.
 Its namesake was John Jay French, a man who settled the Beaumont area.
 Its mascot was a buffalo, represented by Big Bills I and II.
-It was merged into Beaumont Central High School in 1986.